vkgupta857/SRPlayer/README.md

 # SRPlayer
-A music player made using SwiftUI
+A music player made for iOS devices using SwiftUI.

 ### Tools used
 - XCode 13.2.1